Plan Stage - Goals & Objectives

 Once you have gathered input for key stakeholders, compare their feedback and find common goals and objectives that will provide the greatest value and impact.

-What is the difference between goals, objectives and KPIs?
+What is the difference between KPIs, objectives and goals?

 Prioritizing your goals and objectives